-We are in uncharted waters with the Covid-19 crisis throwing thousands of actors, creatives, technicians, stage managers, mechanists out of work.
-We know many of our colleagues are having difficulty surviving in what is now an open ended situation.
-Please be assured that Actors Benevolent Fund is there for you.
+We are in uncharted waters, with the COVID-19 crisis throwing tens of thousands of actors, creatives, technicians, stage managers and mechanists out of work.
+We know many of our colleagues are having difficulty making ends meet in what is now an open-ended crisis.
+If you work in the creative arts, please be assured that Actors Benevolent Fund is there for you.

-We have prepared a special quick turn around grant which offers a number of ways we can provide emergency help to get our colleagues through this difficult time.
-The COVID-19 EMERGENCY ASSISTANCE GRANT offers quick relief to meet bills such as medical (including mental health costs), pharmaceutical, household expenses such as registering cars or paying electricity accounts and providing vouchers for purchasing food and fuel.
-The application form is on the web site now and is open to all members of our industry of all ages and levels of experience.
+We have prepared a special rapid response program which offers a number of ways we can provide emergency help to get our colleagues through this difficult time.
+The COVID-19 EMERGENCY ASSISTANCE GRANT offers relief to meet medical (including mental health costs), pharmaceutical and household expenses.
+This may include vehicle registration, payment for utilities and providing vouchers for food and fuel.
+The application form is on this website and is open to members of our industry of all ages and levels of experience.

-There is government assistance available through the Jobseeker program and we ask that you make that your first option.
-We know this is probably not enough to survive on for the duration of this crisis and in some instances, not everyone is elligible.
+There is Government assistance available through the JobSeeker and JobKeeper programs and, if eligible, we ask that you make that your first option.
 ABF is offering additional financial help in urgent situations.

 Application for Emergency Assistance

 - Do not go into offices if it can be avoided.
 Staffing has had to be reduced to accomodate social distancing measures.

 - Use the http://my.gov.au/ website.

 - If you cannot get through today, they will allow you to register an "intent to claim" that can be backdated to today.

 - If you do not already have a CRN (customer reference number), you can now apply for one online or over the phone.

 - Call centre hours are from 8am to 8pm AEST